waynedovey/rhsi-edb-vault/README.md

   token_max_ttl="24h"
 ```

-The `token_ttl` here controls how long the **Vault tokens** ESO uses will live.
-When they expire, ESO will simply log in again using the Kubernetes auth
-backend.
-Because the reviewer token (`vault-auth-token`) is long‑lived and has
-`system:auth-delegator`, these logins continue to work over time.

----

-### 3.4 Quick login smoke test (optional but recommended)
+### 3.7 Quick login smoke test (recommended)

-You can verify that Vault + Kubernetes auth are wired correctly by logging in
+To confirm everything is wired correctly, log in to Vault using a fresh token
-manually using the same service account ESO uses:
+for the `rhsi-vault-reader` service account on `site-b`:

 ```bash
 export JWT=$(